JvanKatwijk/dab-server/README.md

 to appropriate gain values.

-If the user is not satisfied with the amount of services, there is a "reset" button that instructs the server to scan all channels again and record which channels carry useful data.
+If the user is not satisfied with the amount of services, there is a "reset" button on the GUI that - when touched -instructs the server to scan all channels again and record which channels carry useful data.

 To close down the connection, a the user can touch the "quit" button, the server